 The synthesis comprises both the thesis and antithesis.
 It is, in some ways, a solution to the opposition that the thesis and antithesis create.
 Dialectics is an infinite process because it does not end with the formation of the synthesis.
 The synthesis then becomes the new “thesis”, which is countered by another “antithesis” and the process carries on.
 You can also try this out for yourself; try having a discussion with someone about opinions/virtues.
 You will see that the conversation can go on endlessly due to a simple phrase: “one thing led to another”.

 Georg Wilhelm Friedrich Hegel was a German philosopher who was widely known for his analytical and inter-disciplinary theories.
 Hegel has already been brought up a few times in this article because he has written about dialectics in great detail.
-In his book, The Encyclopedia of Physical Sciences, he wrote about dialectics, how he interprets it, and why it is important.
+In his book, The Encyclopedia of the Philosophical Sciences, he wrote about dialectics, how he interprets it, and why it is important.

 Hegel was a huge advocate for the preservation of ideas, arguing that we need to preserve ideas because time passes and never stops.
 For Hegel, the “speculative moment” or synthesis was crucial because it was born out of preservation.
 The simple idea in dialectics that differs from the usual thinking process/discussion is that the original idea or original statement is not completely nullified; it is merely a contradiction that leads to another idea or topic.